mhanauer/STEMLongPower/README.md

 dim(dataMulti)

 ```
-This is just me creating an artificial data set to demonstrate how the model works.
-It has a total of 70+74 = 148 participants with the following breakdowns for ethnicity:  20 Hispanic, 20 African American, 10 Native American, 20 Asian American, and 74 White.
-Also, for this example, I am assuming only 4 time points, which is what we want for the quantitative portion.
-If we can get enough power for four time points, then we will have enough power for 10 time points, which is what we have for the qualitative data.
+Then I added the other four ethnicity variables.
+The data set has a total of 70+74 = 144 participants with the following breakdowns for ethnicity:  20 Hispanic, 20 African American, 10 Native American, 20 Asian American, and 74 White.

-Here I am creating the data set (need to make it for five times not four)

 ```{r}
 library(simr)
 library(lme4)